 Instagram.
 Like Hansel in Zoolander, it’s so hot right now.
 For teens, it’s so necessary.
 For brands…it’s so much opportunity.

-Should you be gramming?
-That’s the real question.
-Don’t jump on board just because you heard Taco Bell is spending millions of dollars advertising on the platform.
+But don't jump on board just because you heard Taco Bell is spending millions of dollars advertising on the platform.

 First step: Look at your company and ask, “Is this where our audience is?